2.0.1 Model Preparation

 6. Ensure that relevant elements are Room Bounding.
 Linked models should also be Room Bounding (this may be set in the Host model).

-7. Check that Rooms/Spaces are placed correctly and upper limits extend to the next level.
-This is relevant when using the Spatial Option.
+7. Rooms may or may not be placed (this is not required as the application will not rely on this data).
+If placed, Rooms/Spaces should be placed correctly and upper limits extend to the next level.
 Creating a Room Schedule is helpful for identifying redundant rooms, rooms outside the model etc.

-10. Avoid Room separation lines around the model perimeter (inside the envelope) which interfere with Energy Analysis.
-The model elements (walls etc) should define the bounding conditions but if room separation lines are present, these terminate the internal spaces instead, leaving the envelope surfaces excluded from the Energy Model.
+9. Avoid Room separation lines around the model perimeter (inside the envelope) which interfere with Energy Analysis.
+The model elements (walls etc) should define the bounding conditions instead of room separation lines.
+If these are present, these terminate the internal spaces instead, leaving the envelope surfaces incorrectly excluded from the Energy Model.

-12. Note that Stacked Walls may not read correctly with Spatial Elements.
+10. Note that Stacked Walls may not read correctly.
 This is because properties cannot be assigned to these wall types in Revit.

-1. Review warnings in Revit under the Manage Tab.
-This will list any issues in the model which are affecting a successful Energy Model.
-Not all issues may be listed here however.
-For instance, Masses which have void extrusions or are modeled as one extrusion from Ground to Roof will not appear as issues but these conditions may affect analysis results.
+12. 12.
+Review warnings in Revit under the Manage Tab.
+This will list any issues in the model which prevent a successful Energy Model.
+Not all issues may be listed here however and some may not be critical for Energy Analysis (stair risers/treads etc).

-1. Check that internal walls do not extend into the core area of external walls (this may interfere with identification of elements and energy analysis)
+1. 13.
+Check that internal walls do not extend into the core area of external walls (this may interfere with identification of elements and energy analysis).

-5. If Energy Surfaces are fragmented and appear to be missing some areas, you may adjust the analytical resolutions under Revit’s Energy Settings to get a more accurate surface.
+4. 18.
+If Energy Surfaces are fragmented and appear to be missing some areas, you may adjust the analytical resolutions under Revit’s Energy Settings to get a more accurate surface.
 Under the Analyze tab on the Revit menu, find the Energy Settings and adjust the Analytical Resolutions.
-Note: the Energy Model may take longer to create depending on resolution settings and results in the application may vary as resolutions are adjusted in Revit.
+Note: the Energy Model may take longer to create depending on resolution settings and results in the application may vary as resolutions are adjusted in Revit (as surface areas will typically change).

 1.